 Alan Morris had some experience in radio and television.
 In the 1975 he became chief executive at TV One.
 Like many teens, Morris had a "lack of interest" in pursuing whatever his Dad did for a job.
 Rock music was more his thing.
 He picked up guitar and bass, playing first in a high school covers band, then in a long list of rock and pop groups including Tamburlaine, The Heartbreakers, Original Sin, Mammal and Blerta forerunner Acme Sausage Company.
 Morris admits "pretentious folk groups" might also have been on the list.
 He was in and out of bands for roughly a decade.

 He also did time at Victoria University, where he admits to spending more time in the cafe than in lecture halls.
-As he says in this Funny As interview, he befriended fellow cafe dweller John Clarke, performing alongside him in a student extravaganza — he recalls Clarke being "rivetting" and "astonishing", despite the "chaos and carnage" of the show.
+As he says in this Funny As interview, he befriended fellow cafe dweller John Clarke, performing alongside him in a student extravaganza — he recalls Clarke being "riveting" and "astonishing", amidst the "chaos and carnage" of the rest of the show.

 Music would provide the entry point for Morris into film and television.
 In 1969 Morris helped compose the jazzy soundtrack for this National Film Unit ski film.
 Four years later, director Barry Barclay invited Morris and his band Tamburlaine to provide the music for his experimental documentary All that We Need.

 In 1978 Morris got his first TV writing gig from future Gloss creator Rosemary McLeod — penning scripts for "alleged comedy" All Things being Equal.
 The show was a broad satire on 70s gender politics, starring Ginette McDonald and an unpredictable Bruno Lawrence.
 Initially it was broadcast live on Friday nights; Morris recalls Lawrence ambling onto the set one night "tripping his head off.
 McDonald was not impressed.
 To be fair, neither was the audience”.